Nakou/UDynNet/README.md

 * UDynNet-Node : This server will check if enough player are available to legitimate launching a server.
 * UDynNet-Unity : This is the Unity3D Client handle by the server, which will be a headless client with only the launch "as a server" will be available.

+### What you may use
+**IMPORTANT NOTE:** This is not an usable project, a lot of stuff is just some experiments.
+But with this repo, I want you to be able to find some answers of "how to make a headless server", "how to implement basic networking stuff in Unity".
+So, dont use that project as a framework, but more as an example.

+## Roadmap
+For now, I'm working by phases which looks like sprints but I'm not limit myself with end dates and stuff.
+- [X] Phase 1 : Creating a headless version of the server and implement a switch in Unity Editor to work on both client and server.
+- [ ] Phase 2 : Make the game loading information from a PHP (Lumen/Laravel) API (with a connected/token mode).
+- [ ] Phase 3 : Implement classicals features in the server part (damages, player list, tchat, inventory).
+- [ ] Phase 4 : Implement the nodeJS system for Matchmaking which will launch stand-alones servers at needs.

 ## Installation
 [Not yet]
 ## Usage